leoguzi/mywallet-front/README.md

 ## About

-This is the front-end of an web application on which you can create an account and register your dayly incomes and ravenues.
+This is the front-end of an web application on which you can create an account and register your daily incomes and ravenues.
 Features:

 - Sign Up;